digego/extempore/docs/caas.rst

 sitting there idle, waiting to be given some code to evaluate.
 That's where the text editor part of the equation comes in.

-In this post I'm going to be fairly editor-agnostic, because (as I mentioned before) as long your editor can open up the TCP connection to the compiler and send code strings over it, then you're good to go.
-In places where there are editor-specific instructions, I'll give instructions for Emacs and ST2.

-When you open up a file ending in ``.xtm`` (Extempore's default file extension), your editor should detect that you're editing Extempore source code, and load the appropriate Extempore plugin.
+When you open up a file ending in ``.xtm`` (Extempore's default file extension), your :doc:`editor <editor-support>` should detect that you're editing Extempore source code, and load the appropriate Extempore plugin.
 Here's a (short) example file containing some Extempore code:

 .. raw:: html